 Not the most popular, but our favorite nevertheless.
 The card is blasted with a full spectrum of colors and of course, has not 1, not 2, but a whopping 3 threads.
-As far as value goes, this is a middle of the road investment when compared to other Gronk rookie cards and sits around the $500 mark.
+As far as value goes, this is a middle-of-the-road investment with many of the parallels setting under or around the $500 mark.

 2010 Playoff Contenders Rookie Ticket #229 (Buy on eBay)

-This card has long been a popular rookie card that features Gronk on the left, the rookie ticket to the right, and his on-card signature to the bottom.
+This has long been a popular rookie card that features Gronk on the left, the rookie ticket to the right, and his on-card signature to the bottom.
 There are two slightly different versions of this card.
-In the one shown Gronk is wearing a blue jersey, but the other features him in a white on.
+In the one shown above Gronk is wearing a blue jersey, but the other features him in a white one.
 Other than that they are pretty much identical.

-Both versions had a print run of 499, which makes them rare but with nearly 1,000 copies they do crop up semi-regularly.
+Both versions had a print run of 499, which makes them somewhat rare, but with nearly 1,000 copies they do pop up semi-regularly.
 In mint condition, they can be valued somewhere between $500 and $1,000.

 2010 Topps Five Star Autograph Patch #42 (Buy it on eBay!)